-    - In the 1998-99 Budget the government announced that it would lower its shareholding in public sector firms to 26%, while continuing to hold the majority shares in PSU’s that were considered strategic.
-It also contained a promise to protect the interests of employees, and to setup a restructuring fund to provide compensation to employees.
+- In the 1998-99 Budget, the government announced that it would lower its shareholding in public sector firms to 26% while continuing to hold the majority shares in c that were considered strategic.
+It also contained a promise to protect the interests of employees and to set up a restructuring fund to provide compensation to employees.

-- Via strategic sales, privatisation was envisaged only in non-strategic areas.
-The demarcation was redefined by the Government in 1999 to include only defence-related, atomic energy undertakings and railways among strategic enterprises and treat all other enterprises as non-strategic.
+- Via strategic sales, privatization was envisaged only in non-strategic areas.
+The demarcation was redefined by the Government in 1999 to include only defense-related, atomic energy undertakings and railways among strategic enterprises and treat all other enterprises as non-strategic.

 Manmohan Singh Government

 - The government was not keen on treading the strategic sales route.
-The UPA manifesto in 2004 said it would take up privatisation selectively.
+The UPA manifesto in 2004 said it would take up privatization selectively.
 Unlike what the NDA had done, there would be no disinvestment just to raise funds to meet short-term targets.
-Proceeds of disinvestment would be used for designated social welfare programmes.
+Proceeds of disinvestment would be used for designated social welfare programs.

 - In pursuance of this, the government formed a National Investment Fund

-(NIF) in 2005, to which the funds raised from disinvestment were channeled.
-The purpose of the Fund, managed by professional investment managers, was to utilize 75% of the proceeds to fund social welfare schemes in education, health and employment.
-But due to the financial crisis of 2008-09, and later a drought, this was put on hold for 3 years and later in 2013 it was restructured to provide flexibility in using the Fund.
+(NIF) in 2005, to which the funds raised from disinvestment were channelled.
+The purpose of the Fund, managed by professional investment managers, was to utilize 75% of the proceeds to fund social welfare schemes in education, health, and employment.
+But due to the financial crisis of 2008-09, and later a drought, this was put on hold for 3 years, and later in 2013, it was restructured to provide flexibility in using the Fund.

 - Thatcher was of the firm belief that the government had no business to be in business and had led the UK in the 1980s to privatize 670 of its public sector enterprises.
 This policy was in tune with the theory of New Public Management (NPM) which was gaining prominence.

-- If Thatcherism (privatisation) was about exiting business via transfer of state assets and companies to private ownership, the new disinvestment policy of Modi might lead to increased government control of public sector enterprises.
+- If Thatcherism (privatization) was about exiting business via the transfer of state assets and companies to private ownership, the new disinvestment policy of Modi might lead to increased government control of public sector enterprises.

-- The intent of the new policy is not to downsize the public sector but to alter it so that assets, including land and cash balances of PSUs can be hived off and utilised for investment in new projects.
+- The intent of the new policy is not to downsize the public sector but to alter it so that assets, including land and cash balances of PSUs, can be hived off and utilized for investment in new projects.
 The renaming of the Department of Disinvestment as the “Department of Investment and Public Asset Management” (DIPAM) is a reflection of the new thinking.